Loft conversion with large rooflight

 PD rights generally apply to most domestic properties, including houses and flats.
 However, in designated areas like Conservation Areas, National Parks, Areas of Outstanding Natural Beauty, the Broads, or World Heritage Sites, additional planning controls known as Article 4 Directions may be in place.
 These limit development that can be carried out without planning permission.

-PD rights do not extend to Listed Buildings.
+PD rights do not extend to listed buildings.
 Here, you will need to apply for Listed Building Consent.

 2- Engage a MCS regulated installer